janrembold/jquery-responsive-image/README.md

 This is the resize event used to detect the resize of the viewport.
 You can set any event that can be used inside jQuery's `.on()` function.
+Set `resizeEvent` to empty string to disable image calculation on resize.

 It defaults to the `resize` event, which is not recommended because of the high amount of fired events.